verbosely/git-hooks/README.md

 **System Packages:**

-Run the following commands to install required packages and their dependencies:
+Run the following commands on Debian and Ubuntu systems to install required packages and their dependencies:

 ```
 sudo apt update